-- a) The following constitute exceedances that shall be recorded and reported in the annual report required under Section 60.757(f) and permit Condition 3.1(A)(9)(a): - i) exceedances of the parameter boundaries established during the most recent performance test, - ii) any instance of visible emissions observed pursuant to Condition 3.2(A)(2)(a), - iii) the results of all two (2) hour Method 22 visible emissions observations conducted as required due to the instances specified in (i) and (ii) above. - b) All instances of deviations from the requirements for this emission source, and the duration of these deviations, must be clearly identified and reported in writing to this Office by July 30th for the previous months of January through June, and by January 30th for the previous months of July through December. - i) The report shall contain the results of investigations and any corrective actions taken as a result of a deviation and other malfunctions in excess of three (3) hours. - ii) If no deviations have occurred during the reporting period, the permittee shall state this fact in the report.
+- a) The following constitute exceedances that shall be recorded and reported in the annual report required under 40 CFR 62.16724(h) and permit Condition 3.1(A)(9)(a): - i) exceedances of the parameter boundaries established during the most recent performance test. - ii) any instance of visible emissions observed pursuant to Condition 3.2(A)(2)(a), - iii) the results of all two (2) hour Method 22 visible emissions observations conducted as required due to the instances specified in (i) and (ii) above. - b) All instances of deviations from the requirements for this emission source, and the duration of these deviations, must be clearly identified and reported in writing to this Office by July 30th for the previous months of January through June, and by January 30th for the previous months of July through December.

+- i) The report shall contain the results of investigations and any corrective actions taken as a result of a deviation and other malfunctions. - ii) If no deviations have occurred during the reporting period, the permittee shall state this fact in the report.

-[Sec.
-3Q-0508(f) and 40 CFR 60.758]
+[Secs.
+3Q-0508(f), 3D-0524, 40 CFR 60, Subpart Cf, and 40 CFR 62.16726]